raviriley/raviriley.github.io/_posts/2019-09-15-college-advice.markdown

 UCs don't take letters of recommendation.

 Most schools limit the number of letters you can submit.
 If they don't, that doesn't mean you should submit a ton of letters.
 No one wants to read all that.

+## Misc
+Sophomore and junior year grades matter the most.

+College applications are due at the end of first semester senior year.
+UC apps are due at the end of November, and many schools have a deadline around January 1st.
+Some colleges don't even look at your first semester grades when calculating your GPA.

+Everything you want to include on college apps must be done before November of your senior year.

+Remember that many schools have their own ways of calculating GPA, so Google their specific calculators to get a better idea of where you stand.